-In 1994, Christian von Koenigsegg was a man on a mission!
-He was a Swedish tycoon - and he had decided to build the fastest road car the world had ever seen!
-F1-derived technology would help - so it was duly factored in.
-In 2000 - six years after von Koenigsegg first conceived the project - the carbon-fibre-skinned fruit of his labours appeared.
-The prototype - unveiled at the Geneva Motor Show - became the Koenigsegg CC 8S.
-That went on sale in 2002.
-In 2004, came the CCR.
-At the Nardo test track - in Italy - it was officially clocked at 241.63mph.
-Which made it the fastest production car in the world.
-Von Koenigsegg had delivered!
-His tiny outfit had cocked a snook at some of the biggest automotive players... like the mighty McLaren, for example.
+Christian von Koenigsegg was a Swedish tycoon.
+He was also a man on a mission.
+In '94, he decided he would build the fastest road-going four-wheeler.
+The result would be the Koenigsegg CC set of supercars.
+F1-derived technology would help.
+It was factored in.
+In 2000 - six years after von Koenigsegg conceived the project - the carbon-fibre-skinned fruit of his labours appeared.
+The prototype - unveiled at the Geneva Motor Show - was the Koenigsegg CC8S.
+The production version went on sale in '02.
+In '04, it was followed by the CCR.
+That car clocked in at 241.63mph - at the Nardo test track, in Italy.
+Which made it the quickest roadster on planet Earth.
+Von Koenigsegg had delivered.
+His small-scale Swedish firm had cocked a snook at the world's biggest players.
+Like the mighty McLaren, for example.

-If the CCR was the stuff of fantasies, the Koenigsegg CCX introduced some real-world charm.
-While it was way out of reach of the average buyer, it did, at least, seek to address everyday issues.
+If the CCR was the stuff of boyhood fantasies, the CCX introduced some real-world charm.
+While way out of reach of the average buyer, it sought to address everyday issues.
 Air pollution, for one.
-US safety and emissions regulations are nothing, if not stringent!
-But, von Koenigsegg's cars would meet them head-on!
-Key to that was a squeaky-clean engine.
-Koenigsegg HQ is in Ängelholm, Sweden - and it was there that an environmentally-friendly V8 was developed.
-Specialised heat treatment reduced the amount of aluminium needed.
+US safety and emissions regulations are stringent.
+Von Koenigsegg's cars, though, met them head-on.
+Their engines, for instance, were squeaky-clean.
+Koenigsegg HQ is in Ängelholm, Sweden.
+An environmentally-friendly V8 was developed.
+Specialised heat treatment reduced the amounts of aluminium used.
 Two centrifugal superchargers were fitted.
-The result was a staggering 806bhp - from just 6,900rpm!
-Dry-sump lubrication let the engine's centre of mass be lowered - aiding handling.
-The gearbox was six-speed.
-As for gear ratios - buyers could select from a range of driving-style options!
+The result was a staggering 806bhp - from just 6,900rpm.
+The engine's dry-sump lubrication let the centre of mass be lowered.
+That helped the CCX handle.
+The gearbox was 6-speed.
+There was a custom selection of gear ratios on offer - to suit owners' personal driving styles.

-Bodywork-wise, the CCX was equally-well-sorted.
-It was made from carbon-fibre and kevlar.
-The CCX's aerodynamics were meticulously crafted.
-The car's underside was flat - save for venturis cut into the rear.
-An optional rear spoiler only added to the downforce.
-And yet - for such a state-of-the-art supercar - the CCX was eminently manageable.
-Its doors were 'dihedral synchro-helix' ... meaning that they rotated forwards and up, of course.
-Nice and convenient!
-And - on a sunny day - the car's targa top could be detached, and stowed beneath the bonnet.
-Though that might not have been the best time to test the 259mph top speed available.
-0-60 came up in a very convenient 3.2s!
-The Koenigsegg CCX, then, fused supercar performance with practicality.
-Which was, no doubt, all exceedingly pleasant ... if you could afford to find out!
+Bodywork-wise, too, the CCX was well-crafted.
+Carbon-fibre and Kevlar came as standard.
+Aerodynamics were key.
+The car's underside was flat - save for venturis cut into the back.
+An optional rear spoiler added downforce.
+Yet - for such a state-of-the-art supercar - the CCX was compliant.
+Its doors were dihedral synchro-helix.
+They rotated forwards and up!
+When the sun came out, the targa top could be detached - and stowed beneath the bonnet.
+That was not, perhaps, the best time to test the top speed.
+259mph was on tap.
+0-60 arrived in 3.2s.
+The Koenigsegg CC range, then, fused supercar performance with practicality.
+Swedish supercar performance, that is!